 More precisely, ESA is responsible for:

-- development of the satellite, with an industrial prime contractor
+- development of the satellite, with Thales Alenia Space Italy (TAS-I) in Turin as industrial prime contractor

-- development of the Payload Module, with Astrium SAS as prime contractor
+- development of the Payload Module (PLM), with Airbus Defence & Space (ADS) in Toulouse as prime contractor

-- supply of the VIS instrument CCD detectors (under contract with E2V)
+- supply of the VIS instrument’s CCD detectors (under contract with E2V)